INTERNATIONAL STUDENT ADMISSIONS PROCEDURES

-Applicants seeking to enroll in valid M-1 (Vocational Student Nonimmigrant Alien) status must submit each of the following items:
+International students seeking admission to NFI are required to complete the same admission requirements as all other applicants to the Institute.
+Additionally, there are specific requirements for international students.
+Applicants seeking to enroll in valid M-1 (Vocational Student Nonimmigrant Alien) status must complete / submit each of the following items:

 - A completed and signed Enrollment Agreement.

-- Proof of English language proficiency as evidenced by one of the following:
+- Proof of English language proficiency as evidenced by one of the following (see exception below ):

 - Completion of K-12 and graduation from an educational system where English is the language of instruction.

 - Completion of post-secondary education (i.e. degree earned) where English is the language of instruction.

 - Completion of English 101 and 102 in a US postsecondary school, with a minimum grade of C.

 - Submission of a TOEFL Score; minimum TOEFL score required is 500 (paper version) , 61 (Internet Based version) or 173 (computer based)..

 Free practice tests are available at http://www.testpreppractice.net/toefl/.
 No other alternative equivalents will be accepted.

 Applicants to NFI from the following English-speaking foreign countries do not need to demonstrate English language proficiency: Australia, Belgium, Denmark, Holland, Jamaica, Norway, United Kingdom, Bahamas, Belize, Fiji, India, New Zealand, St. Lucia, US Virgin Islands, Barbados, Canada, Finland, Ireland, Nigeria, Sweden, or South Africa.